paulkienitz/pitchgame/README.md

 Fifth checkin, prerelease 0.5, adds moderator review of a user's full history, with options to block the user or purge their entire contribution.

-Sixth checkin adds improved moderator ability to review user histories.
+Sixth through eighth checkins add improved moderator ability to review user histories, plus fixes and refactors.
-I think I'll move to a finer grained checkin schedule now and not use prerelease numbers.
+I'm moving to a finer grained checkin schedule now and not using prerelease numbers.

-Yet to be added are more cosmetics, some helpful admin features, proper login (maybe including SSO), and the team play feature.
+Yet to be added are more cosmetics, proper login (maybe including SSO), and the team play feature.

 ----